What is the Difference between MDF And Engineered Wood: A Guide

 MDF Basics

-MDF stands for Medium Density Fiberboard.
-It is made from wood fibers mixed with resin.
+MDF stands for Medium Density Fiberboard, a type of engineered wood made from wood fibers mixed with resin.
 The fibers are pressed into sheets using heat.
 MDF has a smooth surface with no knots.
 It is denser than plywood and chipboard.
 The manufacturing process makes it strong and durable.
 It is easy to cut and shape.
 MDF is often used for furniture and cabinets.

 MDF is used in many places.
 It is popular for indoor furniture.
 People use it for making shelves and cupboards.
 It is great for painted surfaces.
 MDF does not warp with moisture.
 It is easy to decorate and design.
 Builders use it for wall panels and doors.